 Each house may submit up to five entries per sub-section.
 The grade specified below applies to the music grade of the specific piece entered.
-It is important that pupils are entered into the correct subsection (Senior / Junior).
+It is important that pupils are entered into the correct sub-section (Senior / Junior).
 If you are unsure about the grade of a piece, please check with a music teacher.

-1) Junior Woodwind - Classical Open to pupils up to Grade 5
+1) Junior Woodwind - Classical Open to pupils up to Grade 5 Time Limit: 3 minutes (including tuning)

-2) Junior Woodwind - Light Open to pupils up to Grade 5
+2) Junior Woodwind - Light Open to pupils up to Grade 5 Time Limit: 3 minutes (including tuning)

-3) Senior Woodwind - Classical Open to pupils in Grade 6 and above
+3) Senior Woodwind - Classical Open to pupils in Grade 6 and above Time Limit: 4 minutes (including tuning)

-4) Senior Woodwind - Light Open to pupils in Grade 6 and above
+4) Senior Woodwind - Light Open to pupils in Grade 6 and above Time Limit: 4 minutes (including tuning)

-5) Junior Brass - Classical Open to pupils up to Grade 5
+5) Junior Brass - Classical Open to pupils up to Grade 5 Time Limit: 3 minutes (including tuning)

-6) Junior Brass - Light Open to pupils up to Grade 5
+6) Junior Brass - Light Open to pupils up to Grade 5 Time Limit: 3 minutes (including tuning)

-7) Senior Brass - Classical Open to pupils in Grade 6 and above
+7) Senior Brass - Classical Open to pupils in Grade 6 and above Time Limit: 4 minutes (including tuning)

-8) Senior Brass - Light Open to pupils in Grade 6 and above
+8) Senior Brass - Light Open to pupils in Grade 6 and above Time Limit: 4 minutes (including tuning)

-9) Junior Strings - Classical (excluding Guitar) Open to pupils up to Grade 5
+9) Junior Strings - Classical (excluding Guitar) Open to pupils up to Grade 5 Time Limit: 3 minutes (including tuning)

-10) Junior Strings - Light (excluding Guitar) Open to pupils up to Grade 5
+10) Junior Strings - Light (excluding Guitar) Open to pupils up to Grade 5 Time Limit: 3 minutes (including tuning)

-11) Senior Strings - Classical (excluding Guitar) Open to pupils in Grade 6 and above
+11) Senior Strings - Classical (excluding Guitar) Open to pupils in Grade 6 and above Time Limit: 5 minutes (including tuning)

-12) Senior Strings - Light (excluding Guitar) Open to pupils in Grade 6 and above
+12) Senior Strings - Light (excluding Guitar) Open to pupils in Grade 6 and above Time Limit: 5 minutes (including tuning)

-13) Junior Piano & Keyboard Instruments - Classical Open to pupils up to Grade 6
+13) Junior Piano & Keyboard Instruments - Classical Open to pupils up to Grade 5 Time Limit: 3 minutes

-14) Junior Piano & Keyboard Instruments - Light Open to pupils up to Grade 6
+14) Junior Piano & Keyboard Instruments - Light Open to pupils up to Grade 5 Time Limit: 3 minutes

-15) Senior Piano & Keyboard Instruments - Classical Open to pupils in Grade 7 and above
+15) Senior Piano & Keyboard Instruments - Classical Open to pupils in Grade 6 and above Time Limit: 5 minutes

-16) Senior Piano & Keyboard Instruments - Light Open to pupils in Grade 7 and above
+16) Senior Piano & Keyboard Instruments - Light Open to pupils in Grade 6 and above Time Limit: 5 minutes